GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`layout: Optional[Sequence[int]]`
     A permutation of integers in :code:`[0 .. ndim-1]`.
 It indicates the order of strides in decreasing order.
-I.e. "0" indicates that the stride in that dimension is the largest, while the entry `0` in the layout sequence correspondes to the deminesion with the smallest stride, which typically is contiguous in memory.
+I.e. "0" indicates that the stride in that dimension is the largest, while the largest entry in the layout sequence corresponds to the dimension with the smallest stride, which typically is contiguous in memory.

     Default values as indicated by the :code:`defaults` parameter may depend on the dimensions.
 E.g. if :code:`defaults` is any of the compiled GridTools backends, the default value is defined according to the semantic meaning of each dimension.
-For example for the :code:`"gtx86"` backend, the unit stride is always in the K dimension, independently of which index corresponds to the K dimension.
+For example for the :code:`"gtx86"` backend, the smallest stride is always in the K dimension, independently of which index corresponds to the K dimension.
 On the other hand, we assume that if a storage is created from an existing FORTRAN array, the first index has the smallest stride, irrespective of its corresponding axis.
 I.e. the layout of a 3d storage is always :code:`(2, 1, 0)` for both IJK and KJI storages.

     .. list-table:: Default :code:`layout` parameter when given :code:`defaults` and :code:`dims`
        :header-rows: 1